The new iPhone will be boring. Get over it

 And that's OK.

-Welcome to Yawn City, population: us
+Welcome to Yawn City, population: Us

 Apple is a titan of the consumer electronics industry and one of the most innovative companies in Silicon Valley.
 Any of us would love to have Apple's cash problems (more than $256 billion sitting around.)